moby/moby/docs/sources/reference/commandline/cli.md

 Currently supported options of `devicemapper`:

+ *  `dm.thinpooldev`

+    Specifies a custom blockdevice to use for the thin pool.

+    If using a block device for device mapper storage, ideally lvm2 would be used to create/manage the thin-pool volume that is then handed to docker to exclusively create/manage the thin and thin snapshot volumes needed for its containers.
+Managing the thin-pool outside of docker makes for the most feature-rich method of having docker utilize device mapper thin provisioning as the backing storage for docker's containers.  lvm2-based thin-pool management feature highlights include: automatic or interactive thin-pool resize support, dynamically change thin-pool features, automatic thinp metadata checking when lvm2 activates the thin-pool, etc.

+    Example use: ``docker -d --storage-opt dm.thinpooldev=/dev/mapper/thin-pool``

  *  `dm.basesize`

     Specifies the size to use when creating the base device, which limits the